recursehex/Hybrid/docs/type_system/classes.md

 ## Value Semantics and Construction

 - Class instances follow the same value semantics as structs. `Door d = Door(2)` allocates storage in the surrounding scope.
-- Classes may omit an empty constructor, in which case `Door()` is a compile-time error.
+- Classes must declare at least one constructor.
+If you want default construction, explicitly declare an empty constructor; omitting constructors entirely is a compile-time error because members have no default values.
-- All non-`static` members must be assigned in *every* constructor before they are read or mutated.
+- All non-`static` members must be assigned in *every* constructor before the constructor returns.
 The compiler tracks constructor assignments so it can emit diagnostics when a member is skipped.

 ## Member Initialization Rules